Blogs

 wave

-Blizzard warnings are currently active for Freeborn County, Minnesota, and several other cities including Owatonna, Mankato, Fairmont, Blue Earth, and Waseca.
-Numerous counties in Iowa, Nebraska, Kansas, and Wisconsin are also under blizzard warnings or winter storm watches.
-Check your local news or the National Weather Service website for the most up-to-date information regarding your specific area.
+Right now, blizzard warnings are in effect for Freeborn County, Minnesota, and several other cities, including Owatonna, Mankato, Fairmont, Blue Earth, and Waseca.
+But it's not just Minnesota – numerous counties in Iowa, Nebraska, Kansas, and Wisconsin are also under blizzard warnings or winter storm watches.
+Your best bet?
+Check your local news or the National Weather Service website for the most accurate, up-to-the-minute information for your area.

 FAQ